 Probate is generally seen as something most of us want to avoid, and we generally agree that good estate planning tries to avoid probate.
 It is also our opinion that some people should plan to avoid probate while others may or may not want to.
 Mostly, each situation is based upon your desire and if you want to make things easier and save your family money upon your death.
-If you want to save your family time and money, then avoiding probate and setting up a Trust may be your best option.
+If you want to save your family time and money upon your death, then avoiding probate and setting up a Living Trust may be your best option.

-While the revocable living trust is the start to many estate plans, there are other trusts that may be beneficial to you and your heirs.
-These trusts include:
+While the revocable living trust is the start for many estate plans, there are other trusts that may be beneficial to you and your heirs.
+These other types of trusts include:

-Download our Free Guide to Estate Planning in Florida (coming soon)
+Download our Guide to Estate Planning in Florida

 We want our estate planning clients to make the best decisions based upon their own situation and wishes.
 To assist you, we are pleased to offer you a free copy of attorney D. “Rep” DeLoach III’s books: